komixkat/hashchain/README.md

 **Or just open the file**

 Download `index.html` and open it in any browser.
-No server needed, no build step, nothing to install.
+No Oneko tho...

 ---